gunterze/dcm4chee-arc/INSTALL.md

             + dicomDeviceName=dcm4chee-arc
                 dicomAETitle=DCM4CHEE

-    by `file:<absolute-directory-path>`, using Apache Directory Studio LDAP Browser.
+    by `file:<absolute-directory-path-with-slashes>`, using Apache Directory Studio LDAP Browser.

     **Attention**: The value of attribute `dcmInitFileSystemURI` is used to initialize the (first) record in the `filesystem` table of the archive data base on receive of the first object.
 It is not effective, if the `filesystem` table already contains such record.

 Setup JBoss AS